codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the dog say to the two trees?
-Bark bark.
+Why was the shirt happy to hang around the tank top?
+Because it was armless

 ## Daily Trivia

-On Twitter, what was the original character limit for a Tweet?
+Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
- 1. 120
+ 1. Heartbleed
- 2. 160
+ 2. Shellshock
- 3. 100
+ 3. Corrupted Blood
- 4. 140
+ 4. Shellscript

 <details>
   <summary>Answer</summary>
-  140
+  Heartbleed
 </details>